 These scholarships are automatically awarded to students based on their high school academic achievements and test scores.
 Students awarded Elizabethtown College Scholarships must remain full-time students in good academic and social standing in order to be eligible for renewal of the scholarships.
 These scholarships are not transferable to the summer sessions and are available for only eight semesters (10 semesters for 4+1 Master and 12 semesters for the 3+3 Occupational Therapy Doctorate.)
 This money is an outright scholarship to the student and does not have to be repaid.
 This aid is listed as a credit on the College bill.
 Amounts retain their original values all four years.
-Please note that merit-based scholarships are available for only eight semesters for our accelerated 5-year Physician Assistant Program.)
+Please note that merit-based scholarships are available for only six semesters for our accelerated 5-year Physician Assistant Program.)

 These are offered to academically superior entering first-year students.
-Strong candidates for this award rank in the top percentages of their high school class, have taken a very challenging curriculum, have a combined Critical Reading and Mathematics SAT score of 1300 or an ACT composite score of 29, and display leadership, citizenship and extracurricular achievement.
+Strong candidates for this award rank in the top percentages of their high school class, have taken a very challenging curriculum and display leadership citizenship and extracurricular achievement.
 For those students applying for Fall and Spring 2022, decisions for merit scholarships will be reviewed with or without standardized tests scores.

 These are offered to academically superior students.
-Strong candidates for this award rank in the top 10 percent of their high school class, have taken a very challenging curriculum, have a combined Critical Reading and Mathematics SAT score of 1150 or an ACT composite score of 25, and display leadership, citizenship and extracurricular achievement.
+Strong candidates for this award rank in the top 10 percent of their high school class, have taken a very challenging curriculum, display leadership, citizenship and extracurricular achievement.
 For those students applying for Fall and Spring 2022, decisions for merit scholarships will be reviewed with or without standardized tests scores.

 These are offered to a select group of incoming student whose high school curriculum is challenging, whose academic record is excellent, who have demonstrated leadership and service backgrounds, and who are likely to contribute to the Elizabethtown College community in significant ways.
 For those students applying for Fall and Spring 2022, decisions for merit scholarships will be reviewed with or without standardized tests scores.

 Elizabethtown Legacy Scholarship